telerik/fiddler-everywhere-docs/rules-presets/filters/hide-traffic-from-specific-hosts.md

 ## Creating a "Hide Traffic From Specific Hosts" Rule

-In this example, we will create a rule named "Hide Traffic From Specific Hosts" that hides all captured traffic except for traffic generated from the specified host.
+This example shows how to create a rule named "Hide Traffic From Specific Hosts" that hides all captured traffic except for traffic generated from the specified host.

 Create a "Hide Traffic From Specific Hosts" rule that sets the following matching conditions and actions through the [Rules Builder]({%slug modify-traffic-get-started%}).